In this document

 2 gpu-hours x 2.5 SUs/gpu-hour = 5 SUs

-If you use 1 GPU unit on a P100 for 8 hours, you will be charged 20 SUs.
+If you use 1 GPU unit on a P100 for 8 hours, 20 SUs will be deducted from your allocation.

 1 GPU unit x 8 hours = 8 gpu-hours